AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/SDS_Views.md

 //  4 / 1 / 2017 7:09:00 AM: Warning, 9
 ```

-A quick look at the SdsStreamViewMap shows that SDS was able to determine that mapping from Measurement
+A quick look at the SdsStreamViewMap shows that SDS was able to determine that mapping from `Measurement`
-to Value involved a rename.
+to `Value` resulted in renaming.

-SDS can also determine mapping of properties of the same name but different type.
+SDS can also determine mapping of `properties` of the same name but different type.
 Note that the
-location of the Measurement property is also different yet it is still mapped.
+location of the `Measurement` property is also different yet it is still mapped.
 ```csharp
 public class Simple2
 {